Aubein History, Family Crest & Coats of Arms

 They were elevated to the nobility and this was confirmed with letters-patent and heraldic cap.
 The family prospered, expanded and some of them branched to Paris as the name appears in the year 800 in the cartulary of Cormery in Touraine.

 Michel Aubin, born in 1638, son of Jacques and Jacqueline (née Cornilleau), was a French agriculturalist that travelled from Orne, France to Canada in the 17th century.
 After arriving in Quebec he married Marie Prevost at Sainte-Famille on 11th June 1670.

 Early History of the Aubein family

-Another 366 words (26 lines of text) covering the years 1021, 1700, 1760, and 1789 are included under the topic Early Aubein History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aubein research.
+Another 215 words (15 lines of text) covering the years 1021, 1700, 1760, and 1789 are included under the topic Early Aubein History in all our PDF Extended History products and printed products wherever possible.

 Aubein Spelling Variations